A Day In Wooster, OH

 The audience didn’t just watch—they became part of the show.
 Students eagerly shouted out suggestions, inspired scenes, and even joined us on stage, creating unforgettable moments of connection, creativity, and laughter.

 After the performance, we had the privilege of visiting classrooms, connecting more personally with students and faculty.
-We were deeply touched by handmade thank-you cards and the chance to simply hang out—playing games like UNO and sharing genuine moments of friendship.
+We were deeply touched by handmade thank-you cards and the chance to hang out—playing games like UNO and learning more about our audience members.

 An Evening for the Entire Community